 - 11. Carajillo Coffee (Bonus!)

 The root beer one I tried at home and is easy to make.
 A double shot of espresso, ice cream and root beer.
 Mix them together in your blender and add whipped cream.

 What worked well for me in the second attempt was making a Caffe Americano and then mixing the rest of the ingredients, putting an extra scoop of ice cream and pouring a little extra black coffee over the ice cream.

 A good deal of the coffee flavor comes through with a nice mix of root beer and vanilla taste.

-Cannabis coffee, is more common than you may think, and I am not talking about illegal stuff here but CBD or Hemp coffee.
-You can buy premade instant powder, or you can make your own by flavouring your beans by using CBD or hemp oil, but this is the expensive option as you will end up using all of your oil to make a pound (454 grams) of coffee.
+Cannabis coffee is more common than you may think, and I am not talking about illegal stuff here but CBD or Hemp coffee.
+You can buy premade instant powder, or you can make your own by flavoring your beans by using CBD or hemp oil, but this is the expensive option as you will end up using all of your oil to make a pound (454 grams) of coffee.

 Tongkat Ali coffee, a Malaysian favorite and perhaps catching the attention of gym fans the world over.
 It is not something you can make on your own as Tongkat Ali powder is not soluble.
 Available only as instant powdered coffee, often with Gynostemma mushroom, a truly healthy coffee.